forbconly/Family/family_data.md

 •	The tallest female in the family.
 •	Pursuing her MBBS from a medical college in Udaipur.
 •	Has not watched the famous movie 'Munna Bhai MBBS'.
 •	Likes western music, a big fan of Taylor Swift and Coldplay.
+•	Has great sister bonding with Shubhi.
 Personality: Very studious and intelligent, a promising prodigy.
 ---Person Ends---

 ---Person Start---
 Name: Shubhi Gupta (alias Kanchi)
-Born: September 25
+Born: September 25, 2005
 Location: Kota
 Relationships:
 •	Daughter of: Hansraj and Archana Gupta